open-spaced-repetition/fsrs4anki-helper/README.md

 ## Disperse Siblings

 In Anki, some templates will generate multiple cards related in content from the same note, such as reversed cards (Front->Back, Back->Front) and cloze cards (when you make multiple clozes on the same note).
 If the review dates of these cards are too close, they may interfere with or remind you of each other.
-Dispersing siblings can stagger the review dates of these cards as much as possible.
+Dispersing siblings can spread the review dates of these cards out as much as possible.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki-helper/assets/32575846/2e87b9c7-136d-4dc8-8677-c81bc28a0f6b)